ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
 <h3>1.
-Mastering OpenAI’s Function Calling: A Guide with Examples - <a href="https://medium.com/@bbkgull/mastering-openais-function-calling-a-guide-with-examples-d631a9bf151b" target="_blank" rel="noopener noreferrer">link</a></h3>
+Writable Streams in NodeJs— Hardware Impact Analysis - <a href="https://medium.com/@victorfjansen/writable-streams-in-nodejs-hardware-impact-analysis-bd9002e82a60" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `bakigul`**
+✍️ **posted by `Victorfjansen`**

-<blockquote>OpenAI’s function calling feature allows developers to structure responses from language models into precise, API-like calls.
-This is…</blockquote>
+<blockquote>The most efficient way to transfer data between one point in the system and another, using little random access memory (RAM) and taking…</blockquote>

 <h3>2.
 How To Build A Base Web Dev Template Repo - <a href="https://medium.com/gitconnected/how-to-build-a-base-web-dev-template-repo-d4172ebfa915" target="_blank" rel="noopener noreferrer">link</a></h3>